CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Biophysical Modeling for Diverse Structural Simulation

-\begin{itemize}[leftmargin=2em] \item \textbf{Data-Driven Placement:} We convert RELION-derived 2D picks $(x,y)$ into 3D translations $T_{\mathrm{exp}}$ by mapping pixel positions into volume coordinates, and transform Euler angles $(\alpha,\beta,\gamma)$ into quaternions $q_{\mathrm{exp}}$ via standard attitude conversion conventions. \item \textbf{Synthetic Insertion:} To augment sampling beyond mapped particles, we draw translations $T_{\mathrm{syn}}$ from density-matched or uniform distributions calibrated to empirical radial functions, and sample orientations $q_{\mathrm{syn}}$ uniformly on $S^3$.
-Confidence-weighted blending of $(T_{\mathrm{exp}},q_{\mathrm{exp}})$ and $(T_{\mathrm{syn}},q_{\mathrm{syn}})$ ensures both fidelity and diversity.
-These placement pools then interface with the Class-Specific Distribution Modeling module to enforce biologically informed spatial patterns for each particle category. \end{itemize}
+\begin{itemize}[leftmargin=2em] \item \textbf{Particle Placement.} To achieve biologically plausible positioning and orientation of macromolecules, we combine empirical annotations with probabilistic sampling under tunable fidelity-diversity tradeoffs.
+RELION-derived \citep{kimanius2021new} picks and angles are mapped from pixel position to volume coordinates to yield translations \(T_{\mathrm{exp}}\) and quaternion orientations \(q_{\mathrm{exp}}\).
+To augment sampling beyond mapped particles, we sample translations $T_{\mathrm{syn}}$ from density-matched or uniform distributions calibrated to empirical radial functions and orientations $q_{\mathrm{syn}}$ uniformly on $S^3$.
+Confidence-weighted blending of $(T_{\mathrm{exp}},q_{\mathrm{exp}})$ and $(T_{\mathrm{syn}},q_{\mathrm{syn}})$ ensures fidelity and diversity.